 Norwegian society (government, values, school system)

 Norwegian culture (litterature, music, film and food)

-The students prepare for questions similar to those of Bergenstesten, covering both the oral and written part.
+The students prepare for questions similar to those of the Norwegian language test, covering both the oral and written part.
 The curriculum follows the competency goals of Norgesskolen.
-On one of the last days of school, the students have the opportunity to take a previously given original exam, in order to prepare.
+On one of the last days of school, the students have the opportunity to take a previously given original exam, in order to prepare for the real test.
 Please note that this will only be the written part of the test.
 Everyone taking the mock exam will receive feedback in writing from the teacher.

 The curriculum at Norgesskolen is based on the Norwegian curriculum for linguistic minorities.
 It is an age independent and level based learning platform.
 Level 2 is higher than level 1.
-The students at Norgesskolen are between 9 and 18 years old, and have variying Norwegian language skills.
+The students at Norgesskolen are between 9 and 18 years old (Norgesskolen Winter has an older demographic), and have variying Norwegian language skills.
 Students are divided into groups depending on age and Norwegian language proficiency.

 The age groups are as follows: 9-11, 12-14 and 15-18.

 The division may vary depending on the group of students.

 For more information about the Norgesskolen curriculum, click here.